-Transitions are the name we give to the emotional and psychological processes that accompany the major changes in our lives.
+Transitions are the psychological and emotional shifts that accompany the major changes in our lives.

-Because they are associated with change they can seem difficult, painful, or hard.
-But they become easier when we realise that our whole life has been filled with transitions.
+Because they are associated with change they sometimes seem difficult.
+But they become easier when we realise that our whole life has been a series of transitions.

 The first transition happened on the day that we were born.
 Our mother’s contractions formed the first, ‘Separation’ phase.
 This prepared us for the changes that were coming.
-Then, during the birth itself, we crossed the second Threshold phase: out into a strange, unknown new world.
-Then we Consolidated our transition by learning the incredible new skills of breathing, eating, seeing, and hearing.
+Then, during the birth, we crossed the Threshold into the strange new world.
+And in the first few days of life, we Consolidated our transition by learning the incredible new skills of breathing, eating, seeing, and hearing.
 Most incredibly of all, we accomplished all of this seamlessly even though we had no conscious understanding or control over any of it.
 And by successfully completing this transition and change we gained the opportunity to live our entire lives.

-Have you experienced any changes or psychological transitions recently?
+Have you experienced any changes or transitions lately?
 Did you find them difficult?
-Would you like to have had the skills to navigate them faster and use them to your advantage?
+Would you like to have known how to navigate them faster and use them to your advantage?